deephaven/deephaven-core/README.md

 docker-compose up -d
 ```

-These commands must be run from the deployment directory.

 ### Monitor logs

 The `-d` option to `docker-compose` causes the containers to run in the background, in detached mode.
 This option allows you to use your shell after Docker launches the containers.